jitendrapurohit/au.com.agileware.civicontactapi/README.md

 * **Email to Activity**: if enabled this option will automatically record activity when the user emails any contact from CiviContact.
 * **Favourite Tile Click Action**: the default action to be executed when a Favourite Contact tile is clicked, actions can be either: Create Email or Create Phone Call.
 CiviContact will skip the phone or email action if there is no phone or email available for the Contact.
 * **Contact Activity types**: the activity types which are listed in the "Activities" for a Contact.
-* **Contact Profile**: select the CiviCRM Profile to be used for displaying the fields on the add, view end edit pages in CiviContact.
-By default this is set to the CiviContact Profile.
+* **Contact Profile**: select the CiviCRM Profile to be used for displaying the fields on the add, view and edit pages in CiviContact.
+This should only have fields which can be used for Contacts.
 * **Sync Interval**: determines how often CiviContact should sync with the CiviCRM site.
 * **Reset QR Code**: re-generate QR Codes for all users.
 * **Drop Authentication**: immediately invalidate all existing user CiviContact authentication, requiring all users to re-authenticate.